-Below, we derive a relation between entropy and the diffusion coefficient based on first principles.
-It is an exact (under two commonly valid assumptions) universal inequality with no phenomenological parameters.
-Moreover, it is not restricted to materials at equilibrium.
-We first outline the derivation and present the central results, deferring technical details to the Supplementary Material (SM).
-We then proceed to give several examples demonstrating different aspects of the relation.

 \textit{Derivation outline}.
-We consider a material at steady state, consisting of $N$ identical and indistinguishable particles whose microscopic configurations are given by $\vecX=\{\vecx_1,\vecx_2,\ldots,\vecx_N\}$.
+We consider a material at steady state, consisting of $N$ identical particles whose microscopic configurations are given by $\vecX=\{\vecx_1,\vecx_2,\ldots,\vecx_N\}$.
 The state $\vecx$ of each particle may include its position, orientation, velocity, etc. The many-particle configuration $\vecX$ changes with time $t$ according to the case-specific microscopic laws of motion, defining a trajectory $\vecX(t)$ between $t=0$ and $t=\tf$, the observation time.
 Our main assumption, valid for the vast majority of materials, is that the material has a finite relaxation time, $\tau$.
-For times $t>\tau$, the particle configurations are mixed, and the material reaches steady state.
+For times $t>\tau$, the configurations of the indistinguishable particles are mixed, and the material reaches steady state.

+At the core of the theory is the distinction between two equivalent perspectives of the dynamics, regarding the particles as either indistinguishable or distinguishable (identifiable).
+See Fig.~\ref{fig:scheme}.
+We utilize the two perspectives to relate the steady-state behavior with the kinetic one.
 We discretize the trajectory $\vecX(t)$ into $K+1$ consecutive `snapshots' separated by time intervals $\tau$, $\vecX^k=\vecX(k\tau)$, $k=0,1,\ldots,K=\tf/\tau$.
-To relate the steady behavior to the kinetic one, we examine the discretized trajectories from two equivalent perspectives, regarding the particles as either indistinguishable or distinguishable (identifiable).
-Utilizing this distinction is at the core of the theory.
-See Fig.~\ref{fig:scheme}.
-We denote the probability to obtain a certain sequence of configurations by $\tPr(\{\vecX^k\})$ for indistinguishable particles, and by $\Pr(\{\vecX^k\})$ for identifiable ones.
+We denote the probability to obtain a certain sequence of configurations by $\tPr[\{\vecX^k\}]$ for indistinguishable particles, and by $\Pr[\{\vecX^k\}]$ for identifiable ones.